numpy/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 =======================================
-NEP XX — Extensible Datatypes for NumPy
+NEP 33 — Extensible Datatypes for NumPy
 =======================================

 :title: Extensible Datatypes for NumPy